melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Surveys consist of fishing with hook-and-line gear for 30-45 minutes within randomly chosen 500 by 500 m grid cells within and outside \Gls{mpa}s.
 Prior to 2017, all fish were measured for length and release or descended to depth;
 since then, some have been retained for biological collections including otoliths and fin clips.
+This is the only long term fisheries-independent data series that spans the entire California coast and provides data on fish stocks within California's network of MPAs.

 **Available Data**

-*Age and Length Data.* A total of 48 otoliths were available, but not used due to low annual sample sizes.
-Length data from te CCFRP program are included with length compositions and mean lengths in Figures
+*Age and Length Data.* A total of 48 otoliths were available, but not included in the assessment model due to low annual sample sizes.
+The composition of length data from 4,344 vermilion encountered in the CCFRP survey is in Figure \@ref(fig:len_data_REC-CCFRP).
-\@ref(fig:len_data_REC-CCFRP) and \@ref(fig:mean-com-len-data-CCFRP) .

 *Index of Abundance*
-The index of abundance in the pre-STAR base model is a weighted index, assuming that 20% of the available habitat within California state waters (0-3 nm) is within MPAs.
+The index of abundance in the pre-STAR base model is a Bayesian negative binomial model, and the posterior predictions were weighted with the assumption that 20% of the available habitat within California state waters (0-3 nm) is within MPAs.
 The SWFSC has worked extensively on quantifying rocky habitat from high resolution bahtymetric data collected as part of the Seafloor Mapping Program.
 The quantification of habitat has been used in a number of stock assessments to weight indices of abundance